Oklahoma Secretary of State: Executive functions

 The Secretary of State is required by law to attest to the Governor's signature and to file all the official acts of the Governor.
 Executive orders, appointments and proclamations signed and issued by the Governor are certified and distributed by the Secretary of State.
 Original certificates of pardons and paroles, including revocation of same are recorded and filed in the Office of the Secretary of State.
 Extraditions, both foreign and domestic, are also recorded and maintained by the Secretary.
 The office is the custodian of the Seal of Oklahoma.
 The Secretary of State is an ex officio member of the Oklahoma Governor's Cabinet.

 As required by the Oklahoma Administrative Procedures Act and Executive Order 88-16, the Secretary of State is responsible for overseeing and operating the Office of Administrative Rules (OAR).
-ORA files all rules, rule making notices, and executive orders issued by all state agencies and the Governor.
+OAR files all rules, rule making notices, and executive orders issued by all state agencies and the Governor.
 OAR collects all such rules and represents them to the Governor for his approve or disapproval.
 With very limited exceptions, no agency rule may be enforced until it is filed with OAR, approved by the Governor, and then published by OAR.

 The most important, though ceremonial, function of the Secretary of State is to "sacredly preserve" the original State Constitution signed in 1907.